Thailand's Golden Triangle Tour

 Wat Rongkhun , on the outskirts of Chiang Rai, is a stunning temple which is both modern and reflects Lanna (Northern Thai) style in pure white with mirror accents.
 If you are lucky, you might meet Chalermchai Kositpipat, the artist who created it.

-This evening, check Chiang Rai's Night bazaar, with a large outdoor food court and live entertainment.
+This evening, check Chiang Rai's Night Bazaar , with a large outdoor food court and live entertainment.
 Our guide will be happy to introduce you to the local gay hang-outs nearby.

-You will also see the famous Golden Triangle , at the confluence of the Mekong and the Nam Ruak rivers.
+Begin your journey to the Golden Triangle , where Thailand, Laos and Myanmar meet at the confluence of the Mekong and the Nam Ruak rivers.
 From the banks on the Thai side of the Mekong you can see Laos, Myanmar.

-Day Three: Along the Rambling Mekong
+Day Five: Follow the Mekong

 On your way back to Chiang Rai you visit Akha and Yao hilltribe people, the "Black House," a rather bizarre private estate of an eccentric artist, the "Blue Temple," one of the region's most ornate, and Wat Huay Pla Kang, a Chinese influenced nine-story pagoda amid other temple buildings and a huge seated Buddha.
 Overnight in Chiang Rai.

 If you are planning to travel to Luang Prabang by boat on our "Way Beyond Luang Prabang" overnight program you will spend the night in Houey Xay, not far from Thai Immigration and across the river from your boat's departure point.
 We will work the Black House and other final Chiang Rai sights into your itinerary at the beginning.